FTC: Affiliate Disclosure: All links pay commission

 To decide between the two depends on your approach to tech and training.

 If you want the latest, greatest tech and every imaginable sports feature and smart feature then you will always pay the premium for a Garmin.
 You’ll then slightly bemoan the reliability and be continually frustrated that you can’t find anything in the 945’s menus.
-You will also be worried about the 945’s battery life which to me was somewhat unpredictable.
+You will also be worried about the 945’s battery life which to me was somewhat unpredictable and might fail to last an Ironman in some circumstances.

 If you want the admin complexity moved from your watch to the app so that every single workout is not constrained by your tech then you’ll go for a Wahoo.